 One in three U.S. children are overweight or obese, according to the Centers for Disease Control.
 A study released by the CDC indicated that children’s obesity has doubled since 1981, while obesity in teenagers has quadrupled.
 This change is due to higher consumption of processed food, fewer home-cooked meals, and less physical activity.

 Going to an amusement park has lots of good points for kids, health-wise.
-It increases physical activity and keeps kids away from their Smartphones (for awhile anyway).
+It increases physical activity and keeps kids away from their Smartphones (for a while).
 It gets them out in the sun, walking, playing carnival games and watching concerts or other performances.
 One day of salty, sugary and fried snacks at theme parks won’t cause a healthy child to pack on pounds or develop health problems.
 If your child has asthma, allergies or is already overweight, though, too many funnel cakes or corn dogs can make things worse.

 We all want our kids to have fun at the amusement park, but that doesn’t mean you need to give in to their every whim.
 A study in the April 2012 issue of the Journal of the Academy of Nutrition and Dietetics showed that parents who let their children drink sugary beverages freely were most likely to have children with poor diets overall.
 While it’s not necessary to feed kids a strict “healthy” diet without even an occasional treat, parents should take care to make sure kids don’t overindulge in fast-food or processed food, especially during summer vacation.